MicrosoftDocs/sdk-api/sdk-api-src/content/dpa_dsa/index.md

 ## -description

-This header is used by controls.
+This header is used by Windows Controls.
 For more information, see:

 - [Windows Controls](../_controls/index.md)